How Awful About Allan: Plot

 Allan calls the hospital, hoping to see the psychiatrist.
 Unfortunately, the doctor is away.
 Allan will have to take a cab to meet the doctor on his return.
 The cab duly arrives, but in going to meet it, Allan slips on the path.
 The cab driver turns out to be Eric, Katherine's boyfriend, who has a croaky whispering voice which he attributes to a cold.
 Olive, who has come looking for him, helps Allan back into the house.
-Later, after ensuring Alan is still alive although his door is locked, Olive and Katherine speak together and Katherine says she will send Allan back to the hospital the next morning, as she cannot stand it any more.
+Later, after ensuring Allan is still alive although his door is locked, Olive and Katherine speak together and Katherine says she will send Allan back to the hospital the next morning, as she cannot stand it any more.
 Allan had tried to convince Olive there was a plot against him, remembering that the whispering voice was on his tape recorder from the night before, but she is no longer in the room when the voice plays back.
 Allan smashes the tape recorder on the floor.

 Soon after, the whispering voice lures Allan into the kitchen pantry and the door is locked behind him.
 He finds that a fire has been set within, but douses it with some flour and manages to break the door down and wrestle with the shadowy attacker.
 As he pulls the figure's black mask off, his vision returns and he recognizes his sister, Katherine.
 He also removes the plastic "appliance", which she had adhered to her face to represent her scar.
 She confesses that she had the scar from the fire removed, but says that it should have remained there as a brand to show all the world Allan's crime: the "murder" of their father, "the greatest man who ever lived."

 After some time has passed, Allan comes home and talks to Olive, who is preparing dinner for them.
 He has been taking a music appreciation course and seems much more normal.
 However, he has received a letter from Katherine – who was evidently sent to a psychiatric facility – pleading with him to have her released.
 As he contemplates this, his vision goes dark – he is blind again.